Taxstra Logo

 Best for High-Earners in Peak Years

-If you expect lower income in retirement or are hitting the 32%+ bracket today, maximize Traditional contributions.
-The tax savings compound.
+If you expect lower income in retirement, or you're hitting the 32%+ bracket today, maximize traditional contributions first.
+The deduction compounds.

-However, Traditional 401(k) distributions are taxed as ordinary income in retirement.
-Required Minimum Distributions (RMDs) start at age 73 under the SECURE Act 2.0.
-In 2026, the RMD divisor for age 73 is 14.8, meaning you'll withdraw roughly 6.75% of your balance annually—even if you don't need the money.
+Traditional 401(k) distributions are taxed as ordinary income in retirement.
+Required Minimum Distributions (RMDs) start at age 73 under current law .
+The IRS Uniform Lifetime Table divisor for age 73 is 26.5, which implies roughly a 3.77% first-year withdrawal rate , whether or not you need the money that year.

 Watch Out